 I feel I have to keep apologising for my self-indulgence on this site.
-But if anyone starts following my websites maybe they'll want to learn what motivates me, and helps formulate my viewpoints?
-Or more probably they won't.
+But if anyone starts following my websites maybe they'll want to learn what motivates me, and what helps formulate my viewpoints?
+Or perhaps they won't.
 Anyway on this page there is a miscellany of brief facts, achievements, tit-bits, odds and ends, things I've done and things I'm yet to do.

 HERE'S A FEW LIFE FACTS, MY EDUCATION AND CAREER CHOICES

 I was born in 1956 on the island of Trinidad in the West Indies.
 My father was working at an oil refinery, and we left when I was one year old.
 A pity in a way - a Caribbean island might have been a nice place to grow up.

 My education in the 1960s and early 1970s was at Priestmead Junior School, Kenton, Middlesex and then at Downer Grammar School (later renamed Canon's High), in Edgeware, Middlesex.
 Here I passed 8 'O' levels, 1 GCSE, and 3 'A' levels in Biology, Chemistry and Geography.

 I studied at the University College of Wales at Swansea between 1975 and 1978, and got myself a 2.2 Joint Honours BSc in Zoology and Botany.
 I should have done better than a 2.2 - I just didn't do enough work and I didn't revise enough.
-(Maybe that failure would be understandable if I was having a wild and crazy time, as students are supposed to have, but I wasn't.
-It was just down to a lack of motivation).
-The consequence of the 2.2 was that I fell between two stools - under-qualified for research work or senior positions in my chosen science vocations, but over-qualified for the most junior posts.
+Maybe that failure would be understandable if I was having a wild and crazy time, as students are supposed to have, but I wasn't.
+It was just down to a lack of motivation.
+The consequence of the 2.2 was that I fell between two stools - under-qualified for research work or senior positions in my chosen science vocations, but over-qualified for the most junior assistant posts.
 It also didn't help with my career hunting that in my early 20s, I was painfully shy and almost incurably tongue-tied at job interviews.